Overview - updated January 2026

 Getting back to the start from the turn around point – if you don’t want to do an out-and-back walk

 There isn’t a bus stop near the end of the walk and the nearest one is about a 2km walk.
-Of that is too far for you, you can catch a taxi/Uber from the carpark at the end of Westview Parade – it’s about a 750m walk.
+If that is too far for you, can catch a taxi/Uber from the carpark at the bend in Westview Parade.
 To catch the bus walk back the way you came until you get at the second carpark – it’s on the bend of Westview Parade.
 Head left along Westview Parade and take the fourth turn left (the second round about) into North Port Boulevard.
 The bus stop is about 50 along.
+Catch the 592 bus.
 Get off at the bus stop on Corfu Street before it crosses Mercedes Ave.
 Walk back along Corfu Street 50m and turn right into Thera Street.
-Walk 250m to the beach.
+Walk 250m to the beach

 Summary of the walk

-Figure 1 below shows the route.
-The total one-way distance is 4.6 km, making it a 8.8 km out and back walk (without repeating the two out and back legs - to the end on the north groyne and the walk to the canals).
+The Figure over the page shows the route.
+The total one-way distance is 4.0 km, making it a 7.8 km out and back walk (without repeating the walk to north groyne).

 Water and toilets